Electrician vs. Plumber: What’s the Best Trade Career?

 How “Dirty” Will You Get

-Often thinking “dirty” when you think about the plumber.
+Often, thinking “dirty” when you think about the plumber.

 Well, the truth is that neither assumption is totally accurate.

-That plumbers have a lot more career options than unclogging toilets and drains.
+Plumbers have a lot more career options than unclogging toilets and drains.

-Crawling around old basements and up into attics electricians see their fair share of grime and gross stuff.
+Crawling around old basements and up into attics, electricians see their fair share of grime and gross stuff.

 Which Trade Are You Truly Interested In?

-Both trades plumber and electrician offer opportunities to continue learning.
+Both trades, plumber and electrician, offer opportunities to continue learning.

 So don’t wait to challenge yourself and keep things interesting.